openmoh/openmohaa/docs/getting_started_running.md

 OpenMoHAA will also use the correct network protocol version accordingly.
 The default value of `com_target_game` is 0.

 On Windows, a shortcut can be created to the `openmohaa` executable, with the command-line argument appended from above to play an expansion.

-You can now start a local OpenMOHAA server or play on a server.

 ### Using a demo version